Proven-Paradox/shaper-system/Handbook.md

 You may only have one instance of Doom at a time; if you wish to switch to a different target or track, you must re-cast Doom.
 Description: You cause the victim to gradually become weaker.
 This can be inflicting a curse that drains the target’s energy over time, coating the target with nanobots or a chemical substance that inhibits their bodies, invoking vengeful spirits drag the target down, or similar effects.

+#### Double Strike II
+Attack [Skilled]
+Action: Major
+Prerequisites: Quick Strike
+Range: Melee
+Targets: Up to 2 enemies
+Cost: 6 MP
+Damage: x2 (Physical)
+Effect: When you use this Attack, you make two Offense rolls and resolve them separately.
+You may strike one enemy twice or two enemies once.
+Description: A pair of quick strikes.
+This could be striking with a pair of daggers, swiping with two claws, a small flurry of kicks, swiping back and forth with a hatchet, and similar multistrikes.

 #### Elemental Lance
 Spell [Elemental] [Overload] [Fire/Ice/Earth/Sky/Light/Dark]
 Action: Major